realitymod/Manual/en/the_basics.md

 {% figure "../assets/suppresion.png" %}
 Normal view of the game \(left\) and suppresion effect in action \(right\).
 {% endfigure %}
+* Located on the lower left hand side of the screen is a stamina bar.
+Sprinting and jumping will reduce the stamina available, not sprinting or jumping will slowly replenish it.
+When stamina has been reduced to 50% or lower, sprinting is no longer possible, jumping however still is.
 * When a player is **dead,** he will not be not revivable and black screen with the words dead will be displayed instead of seeing their surroundings.
 * Your weapon will deviate and become inaccurate to shoot based on the amount of movement you make.
-To have an indication of this inaccuracy there is a **deviation indicator** right above the compass.
-The wider this indicator is, the more deviation you have.
+When aiming down sights, a **deviation indicator** will appear showing your weapon’s current level of deviation.
+The wider the indicator, the higher the spread; if the two dots collapse into one, your weapon has reached low deviation, but it might take one or two more moments for the weapon to reach its maximum accuracy still.
 * **The automatic map spotting system** has been removed from infantry.
 Air vehicles can still be spotted.
 * Officers can send a **contact** report to the commander or use their radio to manually place a marker on the team's map.
 Normal soldiers can only shout a generic warning when they spot enemy units.
 * **The Radio Commo-rose \(default: Q & T\)** contain items with two functions.
 Left-clicking **“RELOADING / CEASE FIRE”** tells the people around you that you are changing magazines, while a right click tells them to stop shooting.
 The same principle applies to **“GO, GO, GO / FALL BACK”** and other such menu items.